NCAR/ccpp-framework/doc/CCPPtechnical/source/CompliantPhysicsParams.rst

   as a convenience.

-* If a scheme is to make use of CCPP’s subcycling capability, the loop counter can be obtained from CCPP as an ``intent(in)`` variable (see Listings 3.1 and 3.2 for a mandatory list of variables that are provided by the CCPP-Framework and/or the host model for this and other purposes).
+* If a scheme is to make use of CCPP’s subcycling capability, the loop counter can be obtained from CCPP as an ``intent(in)`` variable (see :ref:`Listing 6.2 <MandatoryVariables>` for a mandatory list of variables that are provided by the CCPP-Framework and/or the host model for this and other purposes).

 .. _CodingRules: